rails-api/rails-api/README.md

 And comment out the `protect_from_forgery` call if you are using it.

+If you want to use the Rails default middleware stack (avoid the reduction that rails-api does), you can just add config.api_only = false to config/application.rb file.

 ### Choosing Middlewares

 An API application comes with the following middlewares by default.